Olveczky-Lab/FAST/README.md

 **Workstation**
 A workstation is required to generate the properly formatted snippeting and clustering commands to be run on the distributed computing platform.
-You will need...
+- Windows 7 (64 bit) or above
 - F# development environment with ability to run F# scripts (.fsx) interactively.
 	Examples include...
 	- Visual Studio 2013 or later.
-	- Visual Code with Ionide plugin.
+	- Visual Code (free) with Ionide plugin.

 **Master and worker node(s)**
 - Windows 7 (64 bit) or above
 - At least 8 GB RAM

-Note that master and worker nodes are not required to be distinct machines - they could instead be different processes running in the same Windows environment (even, for example, on the workstation computer).
+Note that master and worker nodes are not required to be distinct machines - they could instead be different processes running in the same Windows environment (even on the workstation computer).

 ## Installation